 A brilliant, emotionally charged novel about two boys.
 One is a slow learner, too large for his age, and the other is a tiny, disabled genius.
 The two pair up to create one formidable human force known as "Freak the Mighty".

 MAX.
 FREAK.
 BEST FRIENDS.
 FOREVER.

-Air-raids over London during WWII compel four siblings — Peter, Susan, Edmund, and Lucy — to be sent away from the city to the house of a kindly, but remote Professor "who lived in the heart of the country."
-There is much to discover in the country: woods, mountains, owls, eagles, maybe even hawks and snakes.
+Air-raids over London during WWII compel four siblings — Peter, Susan, Edmund, and Lucy — to be sent away from the city to the house of a kindly but remote Professor "who lived in the heart of the country."
+There is much to discover in the country: woods, mountains, owls, eagles, maybe even hawks

 In this timeless classic, Willy Wonka, a crazy chocolatier, opens his chocolate factory doors for the first time to five lucky children who have randomly purchased the coveted chocolate bars containing the golden ticket.

 The Borrowers--the Clock family: Homily, Pod, and their fourteen-year-old daughter, Arrietty, to be precise--are tiny people who live underneath the kitchen floor of an old English country manor.